typsy-dev/documentation/ApiV2.md

 POST to https://api.typsy.com/v2/accounts/roles/remove

 ### Request
+Required
  - email: The email of the user
  - role: The role user needs to be removed from.
+Possible values: administrator
 ```
 {
     "email": "first.last@domain.com",